Convex Covering Using Collections of Convex Polygons and Set Cover: Introduction

 CG:SHOP Challenge is an annual geometric optimization challenge.
 The fifth edition in 2023 considers the problem of covering a polygon with holes $P$ using a small set of convex polygons $\SS$ that lie inside $P$.
 In total, $206$ polygons have been given as instances, ranging from $24$ to $109{,}360$ vertices.
 The instances are of several different types, including orthogonal polygons and polygons with many small holes.
 The team Shadoks won second place with the best solution (among the $22$ participating teams) to $128$ instances.
 More details about the Challenge and this year's problem are available in the organizers' survey paper~\cite{survey}.

 Our general strategy consists of two distinct phases.
 First, we produce a large \emph{collection} $\CC$ of large convex polygons inside $P$.
 Second, we find a small subset $\SS \subseteq \CC$ that covers $P$, which is returned as the solution.
 Figure~\ref{f:sols} shows three small solutions and we can observe that most convex polygons are maximal and often much larger than necessary.
-Our approach is different from that of the winning team DIKU (AMW), that uses clique cover~\cite{diku}.
+Our approach is different from that of the winning team DIKU (AMW), that uses clique cover of a different graph~\cite{diku}.

-To construct the collection $\CC$ in phase $1$, we used either a modified version of the Bron-Kerbosch algorithm or a randomized bloating procedure starting from a constrained Delaunay triangulation (Section~\ref{s:collections}).
-To solve the set cover problem in phase $2$, we used integer programming and simulated annealing.
+To construct the collection $\CC$ in phase $1$, we use either a modified version of the Bron-Kerbosch algorithm~\cite{BrKe73} or a randomized bloating procedure starting from a constrained Delaunay triangulation (Section~\ref{s:collections}).
+We then construct and solve a set cover problem in phase~$2$.
+To solve the set cover problem, we use integer programming and simulated annealing.
 The key element for the efficiency of phase $2$ is to iteratively generate constraints as detailed in Section~\ref{s:setcover}.
 Generally speaking, the initial constraints ensure that all input vertices are covered and supplementary constraints ensure that a point in each uncovered area is covered in the following iteration.

 In fact, to obtain our best solutions, we repeat phase $2$ using the union of the solutions from independent runs of the first two phases as the collection $\CC$.
 An illustrative example is presented in Figure~\ref{f:mergeexample}.
 The results we obtained are discussed in Section~\ref{s:results}.